DePaul University > Academics > Undergraduate > Majors > Economics (LAS)

 DePaul’s economics department is located at the Loop campus in downtown Chicago, in the center of the city’s financial district, giving you opportunities to intern and work professionally with leading companies in the business sector.

-We also offer a combined Bachelor's of Economics/Master's of Economics Policy Analysis degree and a combined Bachelor’s of Economics/Master’s of Secondary Education in Social Sciences degree.
-Both programs allow you to complete a bachelor's degree and a graduate degree in five years.
+We also offer a combined bachelor’s + master’s degree programs include a combined bachelor’s + master’s degree in Economics and Economics Policy Analysis or Secondary Education Social Sciences degree.
+Both programs allow you to complete a bachelor’s degree and a graduate degree in five years.